bobdavies2000/OpenCVB/README.md

 OpenCVB is targeting only RGBZ cameras that produce depth and color and have an IMU to detect gravity and motion.
 These newer cameras have prompted a review of existing vision algorithms to see how they can be improved if depth and gravity are known.
 To enable revisiting existing algorithms, this software provides a single application that can run OpenCV algorithms on any of the cameras listed below.

 Supporting multiple cameras with the same application adds a further level of generalization.
 Plus, adding more cameras is a multiplier.
-If there are 1000 algorithms and 6 supported cameras, testing all of them requires 6000 tests which is the reason for the integrated regression testing.
+If there are over 2000 algorithms and 6 supported cameras, testing all of them requires 12,000 tests which is the reason for the integrated regression testing.
 If the different resolutions are added, the multiplier and the need for regression testing is even greater.

 There are many computer vision examples on the web but too often something is missing, or setup is difficult.
 OpenCVB is designed to collect algorithms into a single application and guarantee that each will build and run.
 In addition, software automation and aids simplify the process of adding variants and experiments.
 OpenCVB is more work to install than a typical application but it has been reduced to a few steps using standard (and free) packages.